neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 Your code will be evaluated by automated testing in Gradescope.
 It will be judged for style using a linter with parameters set in the starter code that we will supply you.
+Your code must have *no linter errors or warnings* in order for it to receive any grade.
+Please note that you can check for linter issues before submitting by running `npm run lint`; many formatting issues can also be automatically fixed by running `npm run format`.

-For each of the 10 methods listed above, you will receive a numeric score of:
+If your code has no linter errors or warnings, then for each of the 10 methods listed above, you will receive a numeric score of:
 * 2 (Satisfactory)
 * 1 (Meets minimum expecations)
 * 0 (Not passing)

 For each function, the requirements for each of these grades are:
 ### Satisfactory
-* Have no errors reported by the linter
+* Have no errors or warnings reported by the linter
 * Passes all of the Gradescope tests for this function
 ### Meets minimum expectations
-* Have no errors reported by the linter
+* Have no errors or warnings reported by the linter
-* Fails no more than 2 of the Gradescope tests for this function
+* Fails at least one, but no more than 2 of the Gradescope tests for this function

 ### Not Passing
 * Does not meet the minimum expectations.